anonymous12434/Interruption_Attack_on_CFA/README.md

 ## Reproducing the attack

-Bellow is the description of the steps needed to reproduce the code in this repository:
+Below is the description of the steps needed to reproduce the code in this repository:

 1. Download STM32CubeProgrammer 1.9.0 v2.10.0
 2. Connect NUCLEO-L552ZE-Q using the usb port.
 3. Open STM32CubeProgrammer:
     *   Connect with the NUCLEO-L552ZE-Q
     *   Go to user configuration and set "TZEN" and "DBANK" variables
-    *   Go to the security areas and set as bellow
+    *   Go to the security areas and set as below

 ![alt text](imgs/securityRegionsConf.png )